Coping With Mental Health Issues During Pregnancy

 Abortion for Mental Health Reasons?

 A diagnosis of depression can be worrisome.
-Many women have concerns about being the caregiver of a child while not feeling strong, mentally and emotionally.
-They fear that a pregnancy could put them over the edge, pushing them beyond their breaking point.
+Many women are concerned about being entrusted with a child's care while not feeling mentally and emotionally strong.
+They fear that a pregnancy could jeopardize their hard-won stability or push them beyond their breaking point.

 Perhaps you can relate.
-You may be considering an abortion for just that reason.
+And you may be considering an abortion for just that reason.

 Many women considering abortion for mental health reasons sense that this could also trigger (increased) emotional distress.